 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Sasol reported total emissions of approximately 64,820,000,000 kg CO2e for Scope 1 and 2, and about 100,414,913,000 kg CO2e for Scope 3 emissions.
-This reflects a commitment to transparency in their carbon footprint across all scopes.
-In 2023, their emissions included approximately 58,644,000,000 kg CO2e for Scope 1, 5,748,000,000 kg CO2e for Scope 2, and about 101,056,583,000 kg CO2e for Scope 3.
+In 2024, Sasol reported total emissions of approximately 64,820,000,000 kg CO2e for Scope 1 and 2 combined, and about 100,414,913,000 kg CO2e for Scope 3 emissions.
+This reflects a slight decrease from 2023, where Scope 1 and 2 emissions were approximately 63,891,000,000 kg CO2e, and Scope 3 emissions were about 101,056,583,000 kg CO2e.
 Sasol has set ambitious climate commitments, aiming for Net Zero emissions by 2050 across all scopes.
-They have established interim targets to reduce absolute Scope 1 and 2 emissions by 30% by 2030, using 2017 as a baseline.
-Additionally, they aim to reduce Scope 3 emissions by 20% by 2030.
-These initiatives are part of their broader strategy to align with the Paris Agreement and contribute to global decarbonisation efforts.
-Sasol's ongoing efforts reflect a proactive approach to managing their environmental impact, with a focus on sustainable practices and significant emission reduction targets.
+Specifically, they have established a near-term target to reduce absolute Scope 1 and 2 emissions by 30% by 2030, using 2017 as the baseline.
+This commitment is part of their broader strategy to decarbonise and align with the Paris Agreement.
+In addition to their absolute reduction targets, Sasol is also focused on reducing Scope 3 emissions, with a goal to decrease these by 20% by 2030.
+The company is actively working towards these targets to enhance sustainability and mitigate climate change impacts.

 Access structured emissions data, company-specific emission factors, and source documents